techmag/OAuthPlainTextCalculator/README.md

 This is a direct dropin replacement for any similar OAuth based API that needs PLAINTEXT signing.

 Note: Some vendors use this with though that HTTPS would pretect them however be aware that PLAINTEXT is NOT actually signed!
 So use HMAC-SHA1 IF you can.

+For those that think PLAINTEXT under SSL might be an acceptable alternative I invite you to read this: https://www.grc.com/fingerprints.htm courtesy of Steve Gibson Research @GibsonResearch